MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: Results

+To reduce the performance gap in the \textit{no-OCR} setting, where vision-grounded structured extraction remains challenging even for strong VLMs, we further optimize a supervised fine-tuned InternVL3-8B model using GRPO.
+In our GRPO experiments, the policy input follows the no-OCR setting (images only), and the reward is computed against the released JSON labels.
+MedRepBench provides a rigorous objective protocol and an explicit field-level recall signal, which naturally serves as a reward for this alignment.

+We present GRPO here as a lightweight and reproducible baseline to demonstrate that MedRepBench induces a meaningful reward landscape for improving structured extraction; we do \emph{not} claim novelty of the underlying RL algorithm.

-We first conduct 2 epochs of supervised fine-tuning (SFT) on top of InternVL3-8B using approximately 15k human-annotated instruction–response pairs collected from real-world medical report interpretations.
-The resulting model is referred to as \textbf{Ours-SFT}.
-For reinforcement learning, we additionally collect 800 laboratory report samples formatted consistently with our benchmark annotations.
-These samples are used to optimize a new \textbf{Ours-GRPO} model via 2 epochs of GRPO training using LoRA with rank 128.
+Concretely, we first perform 2 epochs of supervised fine-tuning (SFT) on InternVL3-8B using $\sim$15k human-annotated instruction--response pairs derived from real-world medical report interpretations, yielding \textbf{Ours-SFT}.
+For reinforcement learning, we additionally curate 800 laboratory-report samples formatted according to our benchmark schema and run 2 epochs of GRPO with LoRA (rank 128), producing \textbf{Ours-GRPO}.